aVariengien/avariengien.github.io/_posts/2025-11-06-our-ancestors-didnt-know-their-faces.md

 ---
 layout: post
 title: "Our ancestors didn't know their faces"
+subtitle: "A reminder to keep our identity small"
 mathjax: true
 excerpt: "When you are born, nobody knows your face.
 And in particular, you don't know your face."
 hide_from_list: false